 Where to Stay in Wells

 Wells is great for tent or RV camping by the sea and there are dozens of hotels, motels, inns and B&Bs in town.
 Some popular lodging options include the Hampton Inn Wells-Ogunquit; the Village By the Sea and Elmwood Resort with their seaside condos, great for family vacations; and the Atlantic Oceanfront Motel.

 Restaurants in Wells

-Maine’s coastal towns are well known for their lobster rolls and seafood, and in Wells, Spinnakers is perfect for a quick bite.
+Maine’s coastal towns are well known for their lobster rolls and seafood restaurants, and in Wells, Spinnakers is perfect for a quick bite.
 If you’re in the mood for more turf than surf, visit The Steakhouse.
 For farm-to-table fine dining, enjoy a meal in an old farmhouse at Joshua’s.
 And don’t miss the highly acclaimed Congdon’s Doughnuts – worth every single calorie.
 From ice cream by the sea to clam shacks or cozy pubs, you’ll be eating well in Wells.